EBI-Metagenomics/igv.js/README.md

-# EBI notes
+# EBI-MGnify notes
-The following is a fork of the igv.js project, adapted to include additional functionality (colouring tracks by attributes).
+The following is a fork of the igv.js project, adapted to include additional functionality used on the MGnify service.

 In order to simplify the upgrade the modifications were made (as much as possible) on separate files.
-The modifications and patch are on the `js/ebi/` folder.
+The modifications and patch are on the `js/mgnify/` folder.

-Some minor modifications were necessary on the repository on the files `igv-create.js` and `viewport.js`.
+Some minor modifications were necessary on the repository on the files `igv-create.js`.
 The plan is to incorporate the track colour by attribute and submit a PR to the igv-team (there is no time-frame for this).

-This custom build only has the following folders (as some features are not used in MGnify):

-* 'js/*.js'
-* 'js/ebi/*.js'
-* 'js/feature/*.js'
-* 'js/session/*.js'
-* 'js/ui/*.js'
-* 'js/google/*.js'

-Also JQuery and underscore were removed from the build.

-## EBI releases
+## EBI-MGnify releases

 This project is installed on the MGnify platform using npm.

 The current version is based on the release `v2.3.0`.
-The EBI versioning for this repo is: `v{igv team tag}+ebi{ebi custom build}`.
+The MGnify versioning for this repo is: `v{igv team tag}+mgnify{mgnify custom build}`.

-As ebi-metagenomics-client utilises babel, this should be disabled when building this project (remove babel-polyfill from webpack.config.js entries to produce a client-compatible dist.).
-However the demo still requires the polyfills to function, this required manual edition of the webpack file at the moment.

 # igv.js - source docs.
 [![Build Status](https://travis-ci.org/igvteam/igv.js.svg?branch=master)](https://travis-ci.org/igvteam/igv.js)